Improve your kilometre split with this 8-week training plan.

 August 1, 2021|By Jonathan Thompson

 Want to run faster?
 Of course you do!
 As a runner, moving faster and consistently crushing your personal records is an amazing feeling that will keep you motivated from one workout to the next.
-To help you build a faster mile split, we've enlisted the help of Danny Mackey, coach of the Brooks Beasts running team.
+To help you build a faster kilometre split, we've enlisted the help of Danny Mackey, coach of the Brooks Beasts running team.

 Throughout his career, Danny has coached an Olympian, a world record holder, American and Scottish national record holders, and four world medal holders.
 These days, Danny coaches the Brooks Beasts Track Club, a team of 13 elite athletes based out of Seattle.
 In short, coach Mackey knows a thing or two about running.